-Trucks are an awesome choice for a bug out vehicle.
-Make sure they have four-wheel drive or all-wheel drive.
+Trucks are an amazing choice for a bug-out vehicle.
+Make sure they have 4-wheel drive or all-wheel drive.
 This allows them to make it through rough terrain without getting stuck.

 However, when choosing a truck, make sure you have a large enough space in the cab to haul everyone who needs to go with you.

 Plus, it could serve as a comfortable home while you’re traveling to your bug out location.
-The only drawback is it’s not as good on ragged terrains.
+The only drawback is it’s not as good on rugged terrains.

 Once you have your bug out vehicle picked out, it’s important to keep a certain amount of supplies in the vehicle for the vehicle itself.